tmaz00/tmaz00/README.md

 <li> Playing with my cat 🐈
 <li> Speedtyping ⌨
 <li> Watching movies 🎞 (especially horror 👻 and action ⚡)
-<li> Improving my skills and knowledge about Machine Learning and Software Development
+<li> Coding with Python 🐍 and learning new things